Your Lifestyle for a Vital Menopause and Healthy Ageing

 A healthy diet and lifestyle may reduce your symptoms of menopause.
 It will also lower your risk for many health problems associated with ageing.
 We will work together to optimise your diet so that the foods your are eating are making you feel and look younger.
 We can design a food plan that will provide you with the vital ingredients you need.

-Believe it or not, exercise can improve many of the common emotional and physical symptoms of menopause.
+Exercise can improve many of the common emotional and physical symptoms of menopause.
 This includes hot flushes, mood disturbances and insomnia.
 Taking up a new activity such as gardening, dance classes, cycling or walking may be the key for you.
 Exercise protects you against the diseases associated with ageing while improving general health and well-being.

 Meditation, massage and yoga may help reduce stress which will aggravate the symptoms of menopause.
 Healthy Eating Habits Eating a balanced and nutritious diet helps to maintain healthy body weight, fend off disease, and cope better with the symptoms of menopause.
 Foods and beverages such as coffee, alcohol and spicy foods may trigger hot flushes in some women.